Caturthy Amṛta Vṛṣṭiḥ

 SB 1.2.17-18

-The first verse (śṛṇvatāṁ sva-kathāḥ...) refers to the stage of aniṣṭhitā or unsteady bhakti, for naiṣṭhikī bhakti or niṣṭhitā-bhakti makes its appearance later in the second verse.
+(śṛṇvatāṁ sva-kathāḥ...) refers to the stage of aniṣṭhitā or unsteady bhakti, for naiṣṭhikī bhakti or niṣṭhitā-bhakti makes its appearance later in the second verse.

 Abhadrāṇi vidhunoti (destruction of inauspicious elements) which appears between these two stages, refers to the stage of anartha-nivṛtti.